steveshogren/blog-source/source/_posts/2015-02-17-programming-language-safety-algorithm.markdown

 deadlocks are not possible by design.
 Javascript therefore is restricted in its abilities, but this is about categorizing safety
 only: +0.

+Clojure's STM and agent model built into the language cannot deadlock as there are no locks, data is immutable or changes are queued: -30.

 ### Memory Deallocation